Gapless Phases in (2+1)d with Non-Invertible Symmetries: Gapless Phases from DW Theory

 \subsection{Acknowledgements}

 We thank Andrea Antinucci, David Hofmeier, Daniel Pajer, Du Pei, Andreas Stergiou, Devon Stockall and Jingxiang Wu for discussions.
+SSN thanks the KITP for hospitality during the completion of this work.
 We thank Rui Wen for coordinating submission with his upcoming work \cite{RuiWenGapless}.
 SSN thanks the KITP at UCSB, for hospitality during the completion of this work.
 LB is funded as a Royal Society University Research Fellow through grant URF{\textbackslash}R1\textbackslash231467.
 The work of YG, S-JH, SSN and AW is supported by the UKRI Frontier Research Grant, underwriting the ERC Advanced Grant ``Generalized Symmetries in Quantum Field Theory and Quantum Gravity”.
 KI and SSN are supported in part by the EPSRC Open Fellowship (Schafer-Nameki) EP/X01276X/1.
 KI also acknowledges support through the Leverhulme-Peierls Fellowship.
 The work of AT is funded by Villum Fonden Grant no. VIL60714.
+This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).